Lower bound theorems for general polytopes: Stronger minimisation

-The ridge hypothesis implies that if $F$ and $G$ are distinct non-simplex facets, then the "outside pairs" $V\setminus F$ and $V\setminus G$ will be disjoint.
+The ridge hypothesis implies that if $F$ and $G$ are distinct non-simplex facets, then the ``outside pairs" $V\setminus F$ and $V\setminus G$ will be disjoint.

-We apply Kalai's rigidity theorem, Theorem \ref{excess}(ii), to show that not every 2-face is a triangle.
-Otherwise the excess of $P$ would be at least $(k-1)d$, which is more than $(k-1)(d-k)+2(k-3)$.
+If every 2-face is a triangle, Kalai's rigidity theorem, \cref{excess}(ii), tells us that the excess of $P$ is at least $(k-1)d$, which is clearly more than $(k-1)(d-k)+2(k-3)$.

-Thus we can find a non-triangular 2-face $Q$, which must belong to at least $d-2$ distinct facets, none of which can be simplicial.
-The "outside pairs" of these facets total $2d-4$ vertices and there are at least 4 vertices in $Q$.
+Otherwise, there is a non-triangular 2-face $Q$, which must belong to at least $d-2$ distinct facets, none of which can be simplicial.
+The ``outside pairs" of these facets total $2d-4$ vertices and there are at least 4 vertices in $Q$.
 So $P$ has $2d$ vertices and $k=d$. \end{proof}

 \begin{theorem} If $4\le k\le d$, then a $d$-polytope with $v=d+k$ vertices which is not a triplex must have at least $\phi(v,d)+k-3$ edges.
 In other words, its excess degree is at least $(k-1)(d-k)+2(k-3)$. \end{theorem}